-The default time zone file contains more than 350 unique time zone names.
+The default time zone file, that is, the large time zone file contains more than 350 unique time zone names.
 The small time zone file contains more than 180 unique time zone names.

 - "Time Zone Region Names" for a list of valid Oracle Database time zone names - \$ORACLE\HOME/oracore/zoneinfo/timezdif.csv provided with your Oracle Database software installation for a full list of time zones changed in each version of the time zone file. - Oracle Database Upgrade Guide for upgrade information